mobiletonster/blogposts/code/cloud/azure-key-storage.md

 ## Storing Config Values in Azure
-In this article, we will demonstrate 2 primary ways of storing secrets data or configuration information for application deployed to Microsoft Azure:
+In this article, we will demonstrate 2 primary ways of storing secrets data or configuration information for applications deployed to Microsoft Azure:
 1) Azure App Service Configuration
 2) Azure Key Vault